What is a Provisional Credit? How Can You Secure a Provisional Credit Reversal?

 Banks may issue a credit to an account holder at their discretion.
 The credit will then appear on the cardholder’s statement as its own distinct line item.
 The entry on the cardholder’s statement will note that it’s a credit, but it may not always explain the reason in detail.

-If cardholders are confused about the source of a provisional credit, they can usually contact the bank to get more information.
+If cardholders are confused about the source of a provisional credit, they can usually contact the bank for more information.
 Their issuing bank will be able to divulge the details of the credit, including where it came from, why it was issued, and how long it will take before the provisional credit becomes permanent.

 Why Do Banks Issue Provisional Credits?